Aids, equipment and adaptations

 However, it is important to note that contacting social services or the OT with a request for a DFG assessment is not the same as making a formal application.
 If you have asked for an assessment without making a formal application, you might face lengthy delays.
 This is because unlike formal applications, there is no statutory time limit on how long you have to wait to see an OT.

 To minimise delays, make a formal application for a grant as soon as you can so you can get a decision within the six-month time limit.
 You can do this even if you are still waiting for an OT to visit to do an assessment.

-The local authority may also be able to provide discretionary assistance where for example the works aren’t considered to be `necessary and appropriate’ or costs of the works exceed the maximum limit.
+The local authority/trust may also be able to provide discretionary assistance where for example the works aren’t considered to be `necessary and appropriate’ or costs of the works exceed the maximum limit.

 Contact our helpline for information about this, if you’re experiencing delays or having problems with getting a formal application form.